 On weekends the Water Police (9442 8600) will assist if possible but always record the registration details of the offending vessel, the number of people on board and the time and circumstances of the incident and secure your vessel to nearest DoT owned courtesy or emergency mooring.
 Locations for these can be found on Deckee.
 Call the moorings team on 13 11 56 or email email@example.com on weekdays to advise which mooring your vessel is secured to and to explain the situation.

 What do I do if I lose or damage the SUMS disc on my mooring?

-You may request a new SUMS disc for your mooring from the Department of Transport (DoT) by calling 13 11 56 or emailing firstname.lastname@example.org.
+To request a new SUMS disc for your mooring, call 13 11 56 or emailing firstname.lastname@example.org.

 What penalties apply for someone who does not relocate from my mooring when requested?

 A vessel skipper that does not relocate a vessel from a participating SUMS mooring when requested by the mooring licensee or an approved additional user is committing an offence and may be issued an infringement of $200 or prosecuted in court and may receive a fine of $1,000.
 Additionally, they risk having their SUMS authorisation cancelled.

 If I am secured to a mooring and requested to relocate by the mooring licensee or an approved additional user can I use another SUMS mooring?

 Yes, if requested to relocate by the mooring licensee or an approved additional user, you may use the closest available participating SUMS mooring that is a suitable size for your vessel.